 A beaver in the home will use whatever it can to build a dam in the house.
 Nothing will be safe, including doormats, slippers, clothes, and stuffed animals.

-Beavers smell, and not in a nice way, more like fish and wet fur.
+Beavers smell, and not in a pleasant way, but more like fish and wet fur.

-Beavers will try and leave the property to find their mate.
-They have been known to get out of locked cages by thrashing around, possibly injuring themselves in the process.
+Beavers will try and leave the property to find a mate.
+They have been known to get out of locked cages by thrashing around, possibly injuring themselves.

-Beavers can be bought up from orphans as pets, but they are tough work.
-The constant bathing, the cutting of twigs, and the damage to any wood item, such as furniture or in the house, is a constant battle.
+Beavers can be bought up from orphans as pets, but it is challenging work.
+The constant bathing, the cutting of twigs, and the damage to any wooden items, such as furniture or in the house, is a continuous battle.

-Leaving a beaver in a cage is not the best way to look after any pet.
+Leaving an animal in a cage is not the best way to look after any pet.
 Beavers are not for everyone and probably not for 99% of people who want a pet, but if you still think they are for you, I hope this information helps.